Skip navigation links

 To start using a timer, you first have to initialize it.
 Since the timer uses the standard Windows timer messages, the timer needs to have a window to route the messages through.
 This is done by subclassing the window.
 Since each timer has it's own ID behind the scenes, you can attach as many timers to a window as desired.
 You can re-initialize a timer to a different window in order to use that window and stop using the previous one.

-Once you have initialized the timer, you can call it's Start and Stop methods in order to start and stop the timer events.
+Once you have initialized the timer, you can call it's Start, Pauze, Resume and Stop methods in order to start, pauze, resume and stop the timer events.
 Calling Start two times in a row will restart the timer on the second call with the given new interval.
-When you stop the timer, you can also let the timer generate a last timer event so the event sequence is terminated.
-This timer event is however fired immediately.
-The current state of the timer can be retrieved by calling the method IsRunning.
+Calling Pauze and Resume will only work if the timer was started/resumed or pauzed, respectively.
+The current state of the timer can be retrieved by calling the methods IsRunning, IsPauzed and State.

 The event that is raised has no return value.
 It is only meant for informative purposes.